info@fast4trans.com

 Medical terminology translation refers to the process of converting medical terminologies from the source to the target text.
 Medical terminology refers to a wide range of words/ vocabulary/ expressions/ concepts, that are used in the medical or healthcare field.
 These terms can be anything such as anatomical structures diseases medical conditions operations disease treatments or names of medical devices.

-The complexity of medical terminology
+The complexity of Arabic Medical Terminology Translation

-Translating medical terms requires a solid understanding of their semantic structure.
+Translating Arabic medical terms requires a solid understanding of their semantic structure.
 One term could have multiple meanings and interpretations, depending on the context.
-To avoid misinterpretation, medical translators need to always be up to date with the ever-changing medical terms around them.
+To avoid misinterpretation, Arabic medical translators need to always be up to date with the ever-changing Arabic medical terms around them.
 They are also non-standardized, meaning that they change from one country or sector to the other.
-In very small medical sectors, specific medical jargon can be used, but because it is on such a small scale, the terminology rarely makes it to directories or dictionaries.
+In very small medical sectors, specific Arabic medical jargon can be used, but because it is on such a small scale, the terminology rarely makes it to directories or dictionaries.

 Prefixes and Suffixes